Learn the basics about the integration of AskCody with your organization's Microsoft Exchange environment

 This means that EWS must be turned on and always available.
 We don’t recommend having a load balancer in front of your EWS access since this can impact the performance and stability of AskCody.
-We highly recommend to always connect AskCody to Microsoft Exchange using EWS directly and not routed through any form of load balancer.
+We highly recommend to always integrate AskCody with Microsoft Exchange using EWS directly and not routed through any form of load balancer.

 Integrating with Microsoft Exchange using EWS, AskCody works as an intelligence layer living on top of your Microsoft infrastructure, leveraging the power of the robust and scalable Microsoft backbone.
 Exchange EWS is always available in your Microsoft Exchange infrastructure no matter if you are on-prem using Exchange Server or online with Exchange Online, and therefore just need to be made available to AskCody (as default EWS is available)

-Connecting to Microsoft Exchange and accessing data in your Microsoft backbone, is done using one of two authentication methods depending on Exchange Server or Exchange Online.
+Integration with Microsoft Exchange and accessing data in your Microsoft backbone is done using one of two authentication methods depending on Exchange Server or Exchange Online.
 These are referred to as Basic and Modern Authentication.
 It’s up to you to decide which method you want to use based on your version of Microsoft Exchange.
 You’ll learn more about this in the next part.

 Meeting room resources in Microsoft Exchange